zerotrickpony/helloelectron/README.md

 - NPM defaults to auto-updating packages which often breaks them
 - The Squirrel windows installer is of the rather wild opinion that it should have no options or confirmations.
 - The "iconz" tool that I found for generating MacOS ICNS files only actually runs correctly on MacOS hosts
+- MacOS code signing and notarization are complex, and the forge-provided tools that are supposed to handle them are toys which break instantly when they face a real application
 - The self-updating systems available for Electron are VERY over-complicated.
 Some of them demand needless client-side complexity, and some of them refuse to work without running a live server with a Reddis cluster (lol) and other Things That Are Not Simply A Static File.
 For this demo I have trimmed down what's needed.